Paint fades and washes off! Learn the secret of repainting a faded garden ornament so that it will stay bright and beautiful for a long time.

 The other day, I wrote a post about cheap fairy gardens, and I shared a picture of the fairy garden my mom helped me to make before she died.
 I put it outside, on the porch in the shade, and I mentioned that my pretty pink bird house had disappeared.

 I liked that birdhouse, at least in part because it was one of the last things my mom helped me pick out.
 It was from our last shopping trip together, and she chose it while I pushed her in a wheel chair through the aisles of the garden center.

-The next day, Grace and I went looking for the pretty pink bird house, and we found out it – in the leaf litter under the picnic table.
+The next day, Grace and I went looking for the pretty pink bird house, and we found out it – in the leaf litter on the deck, under the picnic table.

-It looked like this, except it had a giant cotton ball of a spider nest in the top that I cleaned out before I took a photo.
+It looked like this, except it had a giant cotton ball of a spider nest in the top that I cleaned out before I took the photo.

 It made me sad.

 I had to fix my little birdhouse.

 Here’s what color it was before it became faded and sad –